DBS Indonesia deal may dodge new bank ownership rules

 DBS shares, which fell nearly 4 percent after the deal was announced, are down about another 2 percent since that slide.

-One hurdle DBS could face is an Indonesian demand to allow reciprocal treatment in Singapore for the country’s biggest lenders such as Bank Mandiri (BMRI.JK), which has a restricted license to operate in the city-state.
+One hurdle DBS could face is an Indonesian demand to allow reciprocal treatment in Singapore for the country’s biggest lenders such as Bank Mandiri, which has a restricted licence to operate in the city-state.

 Mandiri and other Indonesian lenders are keen to expand to better serve the large Indonesian community in Singapore in areas such as remittances.
-But Indonesian banks have found it hard to penetrate Singapore’s banking market, which is dominated by DBS and its local rivals United Overseas Bank (UOBH.SI) and Oversea-Chinese Banking Corp (OCBC.SI).
+But Indonesian banks have found it hard to penetrate Singapore’s banking market, which is dominated by DBS and its local rivals United Overseas Bank and Oversea-Chinese Banking Corp.

 DBS chief executive Piyush Gupta, who wants to expand the bank outside its main markets of Singapore and Hong Kong, had expected that the deal would go through under current rules.

-DBS and its deal team, which comprised Credit Suisse CSGN.VX and Morgan Stanley (MS.N), were also hoping an approval would come before next year, when risks are high that the deal would become mired in political debate ahead of the 2014 presidential election.
+DBS and its deal team, which comprised Credit Suisse and Morgan Stanley, were also hoping an approval would come before next year, when risks are high that the deal would become mired in political debate ahead of the 2014 presidential election.

 But the Indonesian central bank surprised the Singapore lender by saying that it would review the deal under new rules, a source told Reuters.